-We are currently in the midst of developing of a new borough-wide all-age local Autism Strategy to cover the next five years.
+Over the past 18 months, we have been working with our partners across the borough to develop a new borough-wide all-age local Autism Strategy to cover the next five years.

 First Phase Involvement Summary Feedback – 2023/24